ClickCease Direct vs Programmatic Advertising: Which Strategy Works Best? | Camphouse

 How is ad fraud addressed in programmatic advertising?

-Ad fraud is mitigated through advanced fraud detection technologies, partnerships with reputable ad exchanges, and implementing strict verification processes to ensure ad quality and authenticity.
+Ad fraud is reduced by using advanced detection tools, working with trusted ad exchanges, and applying strict verification to maintain quality and authenticity.

 Emerging trends include the integration of artificial intelligence and machine learning for better targeting and optimization, the growth of connected TV (CTV) advertising, and increased focus on data privacy and transparency.